Office Phone: (618) 650-2248

 M.Sc.
 Novosibirsk State Technological University, Russia

-At SIUE, I teach Design and Writing for Digital Media (undergraduate), Advanced Design and Writing for Digital Media (undergraduate/graduate), Identity and Emerging Media and Communication Theory (graduate) courses.
+I teach Design and Writing for Digital Media (undergraduate), Advanced Design and Writing for Digital Media (undergraduate/graduate), Identity and Emerging Media (graduate/undergraduate) and Communication Theory (graduate) courses.
 I also taught digital and new media courses at Temple and Michigan Technological Universities.

 I research internet governance, mediated political and social processes, and the gender aspects of online gaming.
-My scholarship appears in Journal of Cyber Policy, Information, Communication, and Society, International Journal of Digital Television, the Journal of Information Technology and Politics, New Media and Society, Explorations in media Ecology, the Online Journal of Space Communication, Journal of Online Learning and Teaching and Telecommunications Policy.
+My scholarship appears in Journal of Cyber Policy, iCS (Information, Communication, and Society), International Journal of Digital Television, Journal of Information Technology and Politics, New Media and Society, Explorations in Media Ecology, the Online Journal of Space Communication, Journal of Online Learning and Teaching, Teaching Media Quarterly, and Telecommunications Policy.